felixekn/MuANN/README.md

-# Transposon Insertion Frequency Prediction using a Artificial Neural Netowkr
+# Transposon Insertion Frequency Prediction using an Artificial Neural Network

 Paragraph describing the scope of the software will be added shortly.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors